cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-This function should return a Colorant:
+The function should return a Colorant for a vertex:

 ```@example graphsection
 @drawsvg begin